 - A person considered to be drug dependent

 - A person subject to a restraining order

-New Jersey law also requires a person to register with the state if they want to carry their handgun in public.
-According to New Jersey Statute 2C:58-4, there is an application that must be filed with the New Jersey Superior Court.
-This is a complicated procedure that involves appearing in person at court.
+New Jersey law also requires a person to register with the state to carry their handgun in public.
+According to New Jersey Statute 2C:58-4, those who wish to carry a handgun in public must file an application with the New Jersey Superior Court.
+Filling out and filing this application is a complicated procedure that involves appearing in person at court.

-At this hearing people will need to demonstrate that they are knowledgeable about the safe handling of firearms and that they have a justifiable need to carry a handgun in public.
+At this hearing, people will need to demonstrate that they are knowledgeable about the safe handling of a firearm and that they have a justifiable need to carry a handgun in public.

-Just as New Jersey has set up a procedure to properly obtain a firearm, there are laws written to punish those who illegally possess guns without a firearms license.
-New Jersey Statute 2C:39-5 describes these laws as they apply to handguns, rifles, shotguns and assault weapons respectively.
+Just as New Jersey has set up a procedure to obtain a firearm properly, there are laws to punish those charged with illegal possession of a gun without a firearm license.
+New Jersey Statute 2C:39-5 describes these laws as they apply to handguns, rifles, shotguns, and assault weapons, respectively.
 The law, as written, does not require that another crime take place for illegal possession charges to follow.